The Effects of the Little Ice Age (c. 1300-1850)

 • Volcanic eruptions can eject large amounts of volcanic ash into the atmosphere, which can block out sunlight and lower temperatures.
 There were several large volcanic eruptions during the Little Ice Age, including Laki in Iceland in 1783 and, in Indonesia, Lombok in 1257 and Mount Tambora in 1815.

 • Some recent research has pointed to a possible connection between the “Great Dying” — the genocide of Indigenous Peoples across the Americas via colonialism and disease — of the 16th century and a slight exacerbation of decreasing global surface air temperatures.
 The deaths of a vast majority of the roughly 60 million Indigenous Peoples in the Americas, many of which had cultivated land for thousands of years, meant that wild plants were allowed to grow rapidly across these vast territories.
-As a result, more oxygen was released than when the land had been cultivated, and this created a dip in atmospheric carbon dioxide.
+This increase in plant biomass relative to when the land had been cultivated created a dip in atmospheric carbon dioxide and lead to additional cooling.

 • This connection highlights the dramatic environmental changes that accompanied the violence of European colonization, helping to accentuate the effects of the profound brutality aimed at the many Indigenous Peoples of the Americas by European colonizers.

-• The climate of the Little Ice Age influenced many social and cultural events around the world during this time period.
+• The climate of the Little Ice Age influenced many social, historical, and cultural events around the world during this time period.

 References and Additional Resources